This post may contain affiliate links, meaning we may earn a commission for recommending products in this post.

 I’m sure you can relate. 😅 Especially if this is your first pregnancy or it’s been a while since you’ve been pregnant (shoutout to the moms with larger age gaps).

-It can feel a bit overwhelming when you start thinking about everything you need to do before baby arrives.
+It can feel a bit overwhelming when you start thinking about everything you need to do before the baby arrives.

 So, instead of giving you one massive pregnancy to-do list, I’ve separated this pregnancy checklist by trimester.